toking170896/transaction-processor-api/README.md

 make run
 ```

-This assumes you already have a PostgreSQL database running and your env vars are set correctly (see `internal/config`).
+This assumes you already have a PostgreSQL database running and your env vars are set correctly (see `.env.example`).

 ---